espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

 * REPORT_DIR

     The report directory is where all the recipe outputs are stored.
-Keep in mind that during the execution of `idf.py diag`, it points to a temporary directory, which is moved to its final destination once the report is successfully completed.
+Keep in mind that during the execution of `esp-idf-diag`, it points to a temporary directory, which is moved to its final destination once the report is successfully completed.